A community for qualitative researchers.

 February 22, 2021

-Florio Arguillas and Lynda Kellam from CCSS present about various kinds of software that can be useful for qualitative research.
-They discuss tools for collecting qualitative data through recording and transcription software as well as note taking software.
-They discuss tools for analyzing qualitative data and the key differences between different software packages.
+Florio Arguillas and Lynda Kellam from CCSS present various helpful software for qualitative research.
+They discuss tools for collecting qualitative data through recording and transcription software and note-taking software.
+They discuss tools for analyzing qualitative data and the key differences between software packages.
 Lastly, they describe software for writing up qualitative research.
 View this presentation.
-View slides from this presentation.

 Qualitative Data Repository Workshop: Sharing and Archiving your Qualitative Research